+PAGE

 INFORMATION CONCERNING THE ANNUAL AND SPECIAL MEETING

-Date, Time, Place and Purposes Shareholders Entitled to Vote
+Date, Time, Place and Purposes

-Proxies

 Revocation of Proxies

-Quorum Requirement

-Vote Required

-Proxy Solicitation Costs
+Vote Required 2 Proxy Solicitation Costs 2

 SECURITY OWNERSHIP OF PRINCIPAL SHAREHOLDERS AND MANAGEMENT

 ELECTION OF DIRECTORS (PROPOSAL 1)

 Number of Directors

-Nominees for Director

 Vote Required

-Board Recommendation

-Information About Nominees

 Other Information About Nominees

-Information About the Board of Directors and its Committees

 Director Compensation

-Audit Committee Report

-Membership of the Audit Committee

 Review of BioSante's Audited Financial Statements for the Fiscal Year Ended December 31, 2000

-EXECUTIVE COMPENSATION AND OTHER BENEFITS

 Summary of Cash and Other Compensation

 Option Grants in Last Fiscal Year

-Aggregated Option Exercises In Last Fiscal Year and Fiscal Year-End Option Values

-Employment Agreements

 Change in Control Arrangements

-RELATED PARTY RELATIONSHIPS AND TRANSACTIONS1
+RELATED PARTY RELATIONSHIPS AND TRANSACTIONS

-Director Relationships1

-May 1999 Private Placement

-April 2001 Private Placement
+Director Relationships.12May 1999 Private Placement.12April 2001 Private Placement.12

 PROPOSAL TO AMEND OUR 1998 STOCK OPTION PLAN TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK RESERVED FOR ISSUANCE (PROPOSAL 2)

 Proposed Amendment

-Purpose of the Amendment

-Summary of the 1998 Stock Option Plan

-Federal Income Tax Consequences

-Options Under the Option Plan

-Vote Required1

-Board Recommendation .17

-PR DPOSAL TO REINCORPORATE IN DELAWARE (PROPOSAL 3) .18

-Introduction .18

-Treatment of Stock Options and Warrants .18

-Directors and Officers .19

-Effective Time of Reincorporation

-Exchange of Stock Certificates .19

-Principal Reasons for Changing Our State of Incorporation

-Effects of Reincorporation in Delaware

-Certificate of Incorporation and Bylaws to be in Effect After the Reincorporation

-Significant Differences Between the Corporation Laws of Wyoming and Delaware

-Federal Income Tax Consequences of the Merger .28

-Dissenters' Rights

-Vote Required .31

-Board Recommendation .31

-RA TIFICATION OF SELECTION OF INDEPENDENT AUDITORS (PROPOSAL 4) .
-32

-Appointment of Auditors

-Principal Accounting Fees

-Financial Information Systems Design and Implementation Fees .32

-All Other Fees

-Vote Required

-Board Recommendation .32

-0Т HER MATTERS .33

-Section 16(a) Beneficial Ownership Reporting Compliance .33

-Shareholder Proposals For 2002 Annual Meeting

-Other Business.

-Copies of 2001 Annual Report .33
+vote kequirea

+Board Recommendation 17 PR OPOSAL TO REINCORPORATE IN DELAWARE (PROPOSAL 3) 18 Introduction.
+Treatment of Stock Options and Warrants.
+Directors and Officers.
+Effective Time of Reincorporation.
+Exchange of Stock Certificates.
+Principal Reasons for Changing Our State of Incorporation.
+Effects of Reincorporation in Delaware.
+Certificate of Incorporation and Bylaws to be in Effect After the Reincorporation.
+Significant Differences Between the Corporation Laws of Wyoming and Delaware.
+Federal Income Tax Consequences of the Merger.
+Dissenters' Rights.
+Vote Required.
+18 RA Board Recommendation TIFICATION OF SELECTION OF INDEPENDENT AUDITORS (PROPOSAL 4) Appointment of Auditors Principal Accounting Fees Financial Information Systems Design and Implementation Fees.
+All Other Fees.
+Vote Required Board Recommendation.
+32 0Т HER MATTERS 33 Section 16(a) Beneficial Ownership Reporting Compliance 33